rayaway2020/project-group-lustrous-lynxes/README.md

 # Music APP by lustrous-lynxes
-CS732/SE750 group repository for the Lustrous Lynxes
+[Appname] - Group project for CS732/SE750 group: Lustrous Lynxes

+This project is a music streaming service web app along with social platform elements where passionate music lovers may share their thoughts and discover more great musics.
+The fronend was implemented using React framework and backend database was supplied by MongoDB.

-# Installation: Frontend and Backend
+## Installation: Frontend and Backend
 At the root directory
 ```
 cd frontend